 The advantage of robotic-assisted hysterectomy is that it enables your surgeon to carry out this complex procedure with great precision.
 This causes less scarring and less pain, meaning you will recover quicker.

-- Fixed Price Packages: these are comprehensive, all-inclusive packages that group everything you may need for treatment into one clear price.
-All of our Fixed Price Packages include pre-admission tests, procedure, all professional fees, all post-op outpatient care and any other consultant-recommended services as part of your treatment.
+- Fixed price packages that group everything you may need for treatment into one clear price, including pre-admission tests, the procedure, professional fees, post-op outpatient care, and any other consultant-recommended services.

 Included in the package price:

-- Post-op pertaining to the procedure within two nights.
+- post-op pertaining to the procedure within the day case

 Inclusions listed above are non-refundable if not required.